cantina/cantina/README.md

 -----------
-As a quick exercise, we'll walk you through creating the 'app' scaffolding, starting up your app, visiting it in your browser, and making a small addition to the home controller and home view.
+As a quick exercise, we'll walk you through creating the 'app' scaffolding, starting up your app, visiting it in your browser, and making a small addition to the home view.

 #### Step 1: Run the app scaffolding: ####
 ```